Gasification CFD Simulation in a Gasifier Chamber

 Gasification Project Description

-The present problem simulates the gasification process inside a gasifier chamber.
+The present problem simulates the gasification process inside a gasifier chamber by ANSYS Fluent software.
 The gasification process is a set of chemical reactions in which a carbon-based substance is converted to carbon monoxide, hydrogen, and carbon dioxide.
-The product of this process is considered as a renewable energy source that has many applications in industry.
+The product of this process is considered a renewable energy source with many applications in industry.

 Hence, the discrete phase model (DPM) is used along with the injection process for this model.
-The fuel stream enters the gasifier chamber from the lower area in the form of stagnant particles with a velocity of 30 m.s-1, a temperature of 393.15 K, and mass flow rate of 0.2 kg.s-1; While the flow of liquid water in the form of droplets with a velocity of 122 ms-1, temperature 673.15 K and a flow rate of 0.02 kg.s-1 enters the chamber from the middle area and under the process of evaporation turns into water vapor to react with fuel particles.
+The fuel stream enters the gasifier chamber from the lower area as stagnant particles with a velocity of 30 m.s-1, a temperature of 393.15 K, and a mass flow rate of 0.2 kg.s-1; While the flow of liquid water in the form of droplets with a velocity of 122 ms-1, temperature 673.15 K, and a flow rate of 0.02 kg.s-1 enters the chamber from the middle area and, under the process of evaporation, turns into water vapor to react with fuel particles.

-The entry of these two flow into the chamber leads to a reaction between them.
-To strengthen and accelerate the reaction process between them, two conical areas have been used on both sides of these input flows.
+The entry of these two flows into the chamber leads to a reaction between them.
+Two conical areas have been used on both sides of these input flows to strengthen and accelerate the reaction process between them.
 Also, each input flow enters the chamber from two pipes in opposite directions to each other and at an angle of 180 degrees to each other, both of which lead to a vortex flow and thus strengthen the mixing of the two flows.

 The reactions related to this reaction pattern are presented in the table below.
 This model also assumes that radiation heat transfer due to chemical reactions occurs inside the gasifier chamber, and hence, the P1 model is defined for simulation.